 In addition to an aging population, Santa Fe is home to fewer young families with children than other communities in New Mexico.
 Of all households, 23% had children living with them.
 Most families with children live in southwest neighborhoods as well as those along Cerrillos Road.
 As expected, these areas correspond to Census Tracts with a higher youth population, as well as higher population densities.
 The opposite is true for areas to the east, north, and south of downtown, which in general have fewer households with children.
-Map 5 on page 21 shows where the largest number of new households are projected to move to by 2040.
+Map 5 on page 25 shows where the largest number of new households are projected to move to by 2040.

-INCOME & POVERTY
+INCOME

 Median household income in Santa Fe is \$50,737, which is higher than the State median (\$44,963), but lower than the United States median (\$53,889).
-Areas with higher incomes are predominantly in more central neighborhoods, as well as those to the northeast.
-Households with lower incomes and higher rates of poverty are predominantly in neighborhoods to the south and west, including those south of Airport Road, and south of Rodeo Road, and new neighborhoods to the far southwest including Las Solaras.
+Areas with higher incomes are predominantly in the north, central and east neighborhoods.
+Households with lower incomes are predominantly in neighborhoods to the south, west, and southwest neighborhoods, including those south of Airport Road, and south of Rodeo Road, and new neighborhoods to the far southwest.
+Middle income households are found throughout Santa Fe.

-PERSONS WITH DISABILITIES, 2011-2015 ESTIMATES FIGURE 4.
+FIGURE 5.
+PERSONS WITH DISABILITIES, 2011-2015 ESTIMATES